OlofHarrysson/sticker/markdown/voice.md

 Butler~(BETA)~ starts of with two primary commands.
 - **Butler add marker \*marker-name\*** adds a marker to the timeline of the clip.
 Note that the marker name should consist of a single word.
-- **Butler start clip** and **Butler stop clip** Starts/stops a virtual clip and adds the clip to a keyword collection.
+- **Butler start clip** and **Butler stop clip** starts/stops a virtual clip and adds the clip to a keyword collection.

 > **Suggested use cases**
-Add a marker to easily find interesting moments in a long or repetetive video.
+Add markers to easily find interesting moments in a long or repetetive video.
 Add markers to categorize and search videos.
 Start and stop clips to organize takes.
 {.is-info}

+Want more features?
+Tell us what  them to the [Feature Requests](TODO)

 ## Use Butler
 #### Prepare Media for Butler